Caterpillar Stock (CAT): Is It a Good Buy?

 Before you invest, it’s important to understand why Caterpillar trended so high before the selloff and why it might be on the upswing now.
 Business results haven’t necessarily driven its market performance.

 The COVID-19 pandemic tested many companies in 2020, and Caterpillar wasn’t an exception.
 But post-pandemic enthusiasm in new construction is expected to help this company — and its stock — thrive in the years ahead.

 Established in 1925, Caterpillar is a global leader in its industry.
 It promotes sustainability alongside cutting-edge technology.
 The company operates on every continent across three business segments:

 - Energy and transportation

 In 2020, Caterpillar had one of the worst single-quarter performances in its history.
 Still, past performance isn’t always indicative of future success.
-Caterpillar is expected to do well in the 2021 bull market.
+Caterpillar was expected to do well in the 2021 bull market.

-Post-pandemic, people are ready to return to a sense of normalcy.
-Government stimulus checks are invigorating the economy and oil prices are on the rise.
+As the pandemic wanes, people are ready to return to a sense of normalcy.
+Government stimulus checks have invigorated the economy and oil prices are on the rise.
 Caterpillar hopes to capitalize on the market and rebound from a disappointing year.